vickern-tan/Case-Studies/README.md

 # 🛡️ Cyber Attack Case Studies

 Curated, research-grade write-ups of real-world cyber incidents.
-Each case distills what happened, how it worked (at a high level), why it mattered to the business, and how defenders can detect and respond—mapped to MITRE ATT&CK.
+Each case distills what happened, how it worked (at a high level), why it mattered to the business, and how defenders can detect and respond—mapped to MITRE ATT&CK. test

 ## 📦 What’s Inside
 - Incident case studies